cassiatorczon/cis1904-spring25/week05/homework/instructions.md

 ## Grading

-This homework is largely manually graded due to the nature of the exercises.
+This homework has a significant manually graded component due to the nature of the exercises.
 If you would like to check your answers, we can provide feedback in office hours, and you can optionally choose to revise and resubmit.
 (The usual deadline still applies to resubmissions.)